1s0m0rph/CountSystemBaseN/README.md

 }

 This number would take about 37 EB or 37 million TB to store.
-It's approximately equal to 10^(10^28), which is a 1 followed by 10 OCTILLION zeroes.
+Its first digit is approximately equal to 10^(10^28), which is a 1 followed by 10 OCTILLION zeroes.